nzesalem/lastus/README.md

 ## What is lastus/status?

 Consider you are building a forum app, you would typically have a `User` model/class.
 A `User` can be in different states or have different statuses at different points in time.
 For example when a user first registers for the forum you may want his/her status to be `unverified` indicating that the user have not verified his/her email.
 When the user verifies his/her email, he/she may become `active`.
-If the user violates one or more of the forum rules he/she may become `suspended`, and so on.
+If the user violates one or more of the forum rules, he/she may become `suspended`, and so on.

 **Lastus** package for Laravel 5 aims to handle all of this for you automatically, with minimal configuration.